 Internet Speeds in Panama

-What’s the Internet Speed Like in Panama?
+What’s the Internet Speed in Panama?

 My neighbor still has only satellite internet at 5MB.
 She cannot get fiber optics yet.